brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/m1-network-graph.PNG)

 ## Milestone 2: Databases and More Functionality
 The main objective is to add additional functionality to the application.
-In the application's state in Milestone-1, there were no coll